erinpentecost/ErnRadiantTheft/README.md

 # TODO

-- Add category for Ayleid stuff from TR.
+- Add category for gems and limeware (misc_lw_.*)
 - Add bounty hunters.
 There's a chance to spawn a bounty hunter or investigator in the target cell for a new job.
 These have an AI of follow the player, and will initiate a conversation like a guard chasing you (or a dreamer).
 After the conversation, with a Goodbye, they attack.
 This could set up a new quest line.
+This could just be a different mod, though.
+I can spawn an NPC in any city as the player enters it.